Skip to main content

 Google integration

-If you want to read or modify any data on a Google user account (like spreadsheets, files on drive, youtube videos etc.) with your actors, you have to authorize yourself and allow Apify to access and modify the data on your behalf.
-For this process Google uses OAuth 2, a web standard for granting rights to 3rd party applications (like Apify actors) to act on user's behalf.
+If you want to read or modify any data on a Google user account (like spreadsheets, files on Drive, YouTube videos, etc.) with your Actors, you have to authorize yourself and allow Apify to access and modify the data on your behalf.
+For this process, Google uses OAuth 2, a web standard for granting rights to 3rd party applications (like Apify Actors) to act on a user's behalf.

 The big advantage of using OAuth is that you don't need to share your credentials or any kind of token with Apify and you can always instantly revoke the rights you gave to Apify at any time.
-The only requirement for you is to login and allow Apify on the first usage of specific service (like spreadsheets) and specific Google account.
-Let's explain how do we implement it with Apify actors.
+The only requirement for you is to login and allow Apify on the first usage of a specific service (like spreadsheets) and a specific Google account.
+Let's explain how we implement it with Apify Actors.

-Lets show the example with the Google Sheets Import & Export actor.
-You can read a short tutorial how to run it in our blog.
+Let's use an example with the Google Sheets Import & Export Actor.
+You can read a short tutorial on how to run it in our blog.

-First of all, we need to setup a valid input for the actor.
+First, we need to set up a valid input for the Actor.
 Then we just press run.

 The log will prompt you to open a live view tab.
 Open it and press Authorize.
 If you are running it locally, open localhost:3000.